Methodology

 Family selection weight

 The Child Benefit sample was designed to be representative of the population of children (aged 14 or younger) of parents receiving Child Benefit, rather than the population of parents or families themselves.
-This design feature means that larger families are over-represented in the sample[11] (opens in a new tab).
-In addition, the sampling was designed so that the sample of children aged 0 to 4 was boosted by a factor of 2.4.
+This design feature means that larger families are over-represented in the sample[23].
+In addition, the sampling was designed so that the sample of children aged 0 to 4 was boosted by a factor of 6.6.
+This was a larger boost factor than the factor of 2.4 used in 2021 and 2022 and was first introduced in 2023 to increase the opportunities for analyses of children aged 0 to 4 years.

-The first stage of the weighting for the family weights corrects for these design features by calculating the appropriate selection weights; these selection weights corrected for families for which the number of children in the sample frame differed from the number of children found in the family at interview.
+The first stage of the weighting for the family weights corrects for these design features by calculating the appropriate selection weights.
+Note that these selection weights are based on the survey data collected rather the information in the Child Benefit records.
+This greatly reduces the variability of the weighting, thus giving greater precision, with no impact on the weighted survey estimates.

 The family selection weight is the inverse of the family’s selection probability, so larger households are weighted down: